-"The government's role should be publicly to set out and explain its judgements on how far to balance the two in particular cases, having taken into account the need to adapt policy according to local circumstances and developments."'Part of DNA'
+"The government's role should be publicly to set out and explain its judgements on how far to balance the two in particular cases, having taken into account the need to adapt policy according to local circumstances and developments."

 A Foreign Office spokesman said it welcomed the report and its acknowledgement of the UK's "strong record in upholding human rights across the world".